-Persistent disruptive or withdrawn behaviours do not necessarily mean that a child has SEN. In these circumstances, a child's needs would be considered 'in the round' to help identify both the possible reasons for the difficulties being observed and the most appropriate forms of support.
+Persistent disruptive or withdrawn behaviours do not necessarily mean that a child has SEN. In these circumstances, a child's needs would be considered holistically, to help identify both the possible reasons for the difficulties being observed and the most appropriate forms of support.